Arturo Freeman

-Arturo Freeman (born October 27, 1976) is an American former professional football safety for the Miami Dolphins and New England Patriots of the National Football League (NFL).
-He attended the University of South Carolina for college.
-Freeman was selected by the Dolphins in the fifth round of the 2000 NFL draft.
+Arturo Freeman (born October 27, 1976) is an American former professional football player who was a safety for the Miami Dolphins and New England Patriots of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks and was selected by the Dolphins in the fifth round of the 2000 NFL draft.
 He also signed with the Green Bay Packers briefly.